State of Vietnam

-The state was created in 1949 by France as part of the French Union and was internationally recognised in 1950.
-Former Emperor Bảo Đại became Chief of State.
-After the 1954 Geneva Agreements, the State of Vietnam abandoned its sovereignty over the northern part of the country, which was controlled by the Việt Minh.
+The State of Vietnam was formed in 1949 within the framework of the French Union as a compromise between Vietnamese nationalists and the French, in opposition to the communists.
+It gained international recognition in 1950 and aligned politically with the Western Bloc.
+Former emperor Bảo Đại became Chief of State.
+Following the 1954 Geneva Accords between the communist Viet Minh and the French, the State of Vietnam lost its remaining foothold in the northern half of the country, where most rural areas were already controlled by the Viet Minh.
 Ngô Đình Diệm was appointed prime minister the same year and—after having ousted Bảo Đại in 1955—became president of the Republic of Vietnam.